McDonnell Douglas Phantom in UK service: Air defence

-F-4J(UK) Phantom F.3
+Phantom F-4J(UK)

 In 1982, following the deployment of a Phantom squadron to the Falkland Islands, the government decided that the resulting gap in the UK's air defences needed to be filled, and so sought to raise an additional interceptor squadron.
 Although, at that time, there were surplus Lightnings in storage, a lack of pilots qualified on the type prevented the formation of a third Lightning squadron, a proposal that had originally been mooted in 1979.
 (Note: The RAF had also discussed potentially procuring surplus Phantoms from the United States to boost their fighter force during the late 1970s.)
 To fill the gap resulting from the transfer of No. 23 Squadron to the South Atlantic, the government decided to purchase another squadron's worth of Phantoms.
 (Note: When the idea to purchase additional aircraft to bolster the UK's air defences following the Falklands conflict was first mooted, the F-14 Tomcat and F-15 Eagle were among the initial aircraft proposed.
 Both were dismissed on the grounds of cost and logistical differences, with the proposal solidifying around the idea of obtaining a platform that shared commonality with the existing infrastructure.
 This led to the plan to obtain additional Phantoms.)
 Because the aircraft in RAF service were a special production batch built to UK specifications, it was not possible to obtain identical aircraft, and so the RAF looked to versions of the Phantom that were as close as possible to their existing variants.